-- 3. A member must attend each meeting of the House or a council and of a committee of the House or a council of which he or she is a member, except when- - (a) leave of absence is granted in terms of an applicable law or as determined by 40 the rules and orders of the House or council; or - (b) that member is required in terms of this code of conduct to withdraw from a meeting.
+- 3. A member must attend each meeting of the House or a council and of a committee of the House or a council of which he or she is a member, except when- - (a) leave of absence is granted in terms of an applicable law or as determined by the rules and orders of the House or council; or - (b) that member is required in terms of item 5(1)(b) to withdraw from a meeting.